What it’s like staying in a

 The Newt Hotel, U.K.

-“We still want our guests to experience the same warm welcome and relaxed atmosphere that the hotel is known for,” explains Ed Workman of , “so we have been thoughtful in the way we comply with the government guidelines”.
+“We still want our guests to experience the same warm welcome and relaxed atmosphere that the hotel is known for,” explains Ed Workman of The Newt in Somerset, “so we have been thoughtful in the way we comply with the government guidelines”.
 In a typically chic Newt-ish fashion, they are providing all guests with personal Purdy and Figg hand-sanitisers.

 “A luxury traveler is not going to leave his comfortable home to travel to an establishment with closed or limited facilities,” says Alejandro Bataller, and he has a point.
 One heeded by his fellow hoteliers.
 Counter-intuitively, the range of activities on offer has, generally speaking, increased – often, though, moving outside into the fresh air.
 So gyms might be closed, but personal training still takes place in the garden; beach resorts might have 2-metre spaced sunbeds but you’ll find more diving equipment on offer; you can’t have a Balinese body massage inside at the Hotel du Cap but you can have it in a gazebo on the rolling green lawn.

 Most hoteliers recognize that the key to making these changes work is guest confidence.
 So they have become increasingly flexible.
 The Eden Roc hotel in St Barths, for instance, is not yet open to visitors.
 Instead they are offering 140 villa rentals on the island.
 Each has the same 5-star hotel service but contained within your own private space.

 Holidaying this year certainly might be different – but different doesn’t necessarily mean worse.
 Certainly, if the Hotel du Cap is anything to go by.
 The sun still shines, the champagne still pops, and it’s still near impossible to get a room.